Solinst Model 615SN Shielded Drive-Point Piezometer

 Stock Check Availability

-The Solinst Model 615SN shielded drive-point piezometer uses a high quality stainless steel piezometer tip, 3/4" NPT pipe for drive extensions and LDPE or Teflon sample tubing, if desired.
-Combine these with an inexpensive Slide Hammer and you have a complete system.
+The Solinst Model 615SN shielded drive-point piezometer uses a high-quality stainless steel piezometer tip, 3/4" NPT pipe for drive extensions and LDPE or Teflon sample tubing, if desired.
+Combine these with an inexpensive Slide Hammer to create a complete system.

 The Solinst Model 615SN shielded drive-point piezometer is designed without a tubing barb for water level measurements.
-This saves money and provides better access for Water Level Meters.
+This saves money and provides better access to Water Level Meters.

 Questions & Answers